umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/dedicated-resources.md

 ## Frequently asked questions

 Wondering what happens when you move your environment to a dedicated server?
-Below you can find a list of the most frequently asked questions and the answers.
+Below you can find a list of the most frequently asked questions including answers.

 1. **Will it move all the environments to the dedicated server?**
      - Yes, all environments will be moved to the dedicated server.